 Owning a vehicle is expensive.
-Oil, engine coolant, brake fluid, power steering fluid, windshield washer fluid, gasoline and that is just the wet stuff.
-Then there are tires, rotors, calipers, brake pads, engine oil filter, windshield wipers and that is just the stuff with the most wear and tear.
-The list is long and it seems to goes on and on.
+Oil, engine coolant, brake fluid, power steering fluid, windshield washer fluid, gasoline, and that is just the wet stuff!
+Then there are tires, rotors, calipers, brake pads, engine oil filter, windshield wipers, and that is just the stuff with the most wear and tear!
+The list is long, and it seems to go on and on.
 Every single car on the road, from the largest part to the smallest screw, has about 28,000 to 30,000 parts!!
 Servicing a vehicle can be one of the most expensive undertakings your finances will ever deal with.
-It is a harsh reality of life so its best practice to spend as little money as you can on addressing any issues that come up without compromising your safety.
+It is a harsh reality of life, so its best practice to spend as little money as you can on addressing any issues that come up, without compromising your safety.

 One of the most expensive fixes for one of the most important systems in your car is airbag repair.
 Repairing anything related to your airbag system, especially after airbag deployment, is an extremely serious matter that should be handled by a trustworthy professional.
 If the Supplemental Restraint System (SRS) light is illuminated, the car is telling you that the airbag system is having a problem and will not deploy in the case of a collision.
 This can also cause the vehicle to fail inspection.
 This is a warning that should be taken seriously and dealt with promptly.
-You want to ensure that the airbag will deploy when you need it so you want to have an airbag repair service completed at your fastest convenience if your SRS light is on.
+You want to ensure that the airbag will deploy when you need it, so you want to have an airbag repair service completed at your fastest convenience if your SRS light is on.

-Once your airbags have deployed and you have replaced them, there is still the issue of the airbag module and making sure it works.
+Once your airbags have been deployed, and you have replaced them, there is still the issue of the airbag module and making sure it works.
 Once there is an event and crash data is stored or there are hard codes on the module, airbags will not deploy if there is a collision, even if the airbags themselves have been replaced.
 The average airbag module alone costs between $650 and $700 of your hard-earned money.
 That is just to get the piece to the repair shop without the box being opened yet.
-Once you factor in the labor cost, airbag repair cost can run you about $1,000 or more depending on the make and model of the vehicle.
+Once you factor in the labor cost, the airbag repair cost can run you about $1,000 or more depending on the make and model of the vehicle.

 What if I told you that you could lower the cost of the module repair on your airbag replacement for 75% to 95% less?
 Would that not interest you?
-I mean who wants to pay full price if you don’t have to?
+I mean, who wants to pay full price if you don’t have to?
 Failed any state inspections lately?
 SafetyRestore.com offers great service at an even better price.
 For $49.99, SafetyRestore.com can erase eleven different codes related to the airbags that may be stuck in your airbag module.
 They will also turn the repair around in a lightning-fast 24 hours.
-This process will bring your unit back to the factory condition and no further programming of the unit will be needed.
+This process will bring your unit back to the factory condition, and no further programming of the unit will be needed.
 So if your SRS light is on, go to SafetyRestore.com to learn more and place your order!